PurpleCreativity/Amethyst/SECURITY.md

 ## Supported Versions

-      2.0.0
-Major ^ ^ ^ Patch
-        ^
-        Minor

-Only the current Minor version is actively supported, being worked on and receiving security updates.
+Only the current Minor version `(_.X._)` is actively supported, being worked on and receiving security updates.

-* We do not offer security patches or updates for forks of Amethyst.
+- We do not offer security patches or updates for forks of Amethyst.

 ## Reporting a Vulnerability

-**If the vulnerability is *severe* or highly damaging**, join the [Support Discord](https://discord.gg/gGwCcCXxrX) and DM an *Amethyst Maintainer/Developer*.
+**If the vulnerability is _severe_ or highly damaging**, join the [Support Discord](https://discord.gg/gGwCcCXxrX) and DM an _Amethyst Maintainer/Developer_.
 Otherwise, stick to the Bug Report issue format